-Conversely, Windows users will have to be careful to use case consistently in file and path names when adding new files.
-They may not realize that files added as //depot/main/one.c and //depot/MAIN/two.c will appear in two different directories in a UNIX user's workspace.
+Conversely, Windows users will have to be careful to use case consistently in filenames and pathnames when adding new files.
+They might not realize that files added as //depot/main/one.c and //depot/MAIN/two.c will appear in two different directories when synced to a UNIX user's workspace.

 The UNIX Perforce server always respects case in client names, label names, branch view names, and so on.
 Windows users connecting to a UNIX server should be aware that the lowercased workstation names are used as the default names for new client workspaces.
-For examples, if a new user creates a client spec on a Windows machine named ROCKET, his client workspace is named rocket by default.
+For example, if a new user creates a client spec on a Windows machine named ROCKET, his client workspace is named rocket by default.
 If he later sets P4CLIENT to ROCKET (or Rocket), Perforce will tell him his client is undefined.
 He must set P4CLIENT to rocket (or unset it) to use the client workspace he defined.